 What weight loss injections are available?

 Currently in the UK, the only weight loss injection available is Saxenda® (sometimes referred to as liraglutide, as this is the active ingredient).
-This is available to some people on the NHS, through our weight loss service and the LloydsPharmacy medicated weight loss service.
+This is available to some people on the NHS and through our weight loss service.

 How weight loss injections work